shawndacosta/G20-AI-PROJECT/README.md

 These features were selected because they capture both *location factors* and *property characteristics*, which are the two main determinants of real estate prices.

+# III.
+Methodology

+## ⚙ Choice of Algorithms
+To build an accurate price prediction system, we evaluated several machine learning models and compared their performance.
+Our approach combined *interpretability, **computational efficiency, and **predictive accuracy*.

+The following models were tested:

+- *Linear Regression* — simple baseline, fast but limited for non-linear price variations
+- *Random Forest Regressor* — robust, captures non-linear relationships, performs well on mixed data
+- *LightGBM Regressor* — gradient boosting model optimized for large datasets, very fast and able to detect complex patterns

+After evaluation, *Random Forest* provided the best overall balance between stability, accuracy, and generalization on our cleaned dataset.

+---

+## 🧩 Feature Engineering
+To maximize model performance, categorical attributes such as city and state required specific transformations:

+- *Label Encoding* for states → each U.S. state receives a unique numeric ID
+- *Target Encoding* for cities → each city is encoded using the average property price observed in the dataset

+This encoding strategy helps the model capture geographical price differences while avoiding excessive dimensionality.

+We kept the most relevant property features:

+- number of bedrooms
+- number of bathrooms
+- house size (square feet)
+- land size (acres)
+- ZIP code
+- encoded city and state identifiers

+These features were selected because they strongly influence real estate prices, both structurally and geographically.

+---

+## 🧠 Model Training Pipeline
+The training process followed a clear and reproducible workflow:

+1. *Load the cleaned dataset*
+2. *Split* the data into training and testing sets
+3. *Train each model* using the same feature set
+4. *Evaluate performance* using
+   - MAE (Mean Absolute Error)
+   - RMSE (Root Mean Squared Error)
+   - R² score
+5. *Select the best model* based on global accuracy
+6. *Save the model* and encoders (city/state) for later inference

+Thanks to this structured pipeline, the system ensures reproducibility and reliable comparison between algorithms.

+---

+## 🖥 Interactive User Interface
+To make the system intuitive and accessible, we developed an interactive *Jupyter Notebook interface* using ipywidgets.
+The user can select:

+- State ➝ filtered list of valid states
+- City ➝ dynamically filtered by the chosen state
+- ZIP code ➝ filtered by both state and city
+- Property features ➝ bedrooms, bathrooms, lot size, house size

+The interface then returns:

+- 💰 *Predicted price*
+- 🎯 *Local accuracy score* based on similar nearby houses

+This interactive step transforms the model from a purely technical tool into a user-friendly assistant for real estate estimation.